blukii/Developers/blukiiHub/configuration_en.md

 Values:
 - _Identity_: The unique identifier of the blukii Hub, is also printet on the back of the blukii Hub
 - _Version_: The current installed Version of the blukii Hub
-- _Proxy-Connection_: The Last time the blukii Hub connected to the cloud.
+- _Proxy-Connection_: The time when the last message was received in the cloud.
 - _Cloud-Connection_: The Timestamp is the timestamp since the Hub is connected to the cloud.
 - _ServiceMode_: True or False.
 The Service Mode allows blukii to remolty access the blukii Hub.
 The service mode can be enable by pressing the grey Button on the blukii Hub front.

 A click on the magnifing glass opens the detail View of the selected Hub.

 In the searchbar you can filter the Hub list.
-You can filter the fields Identity, Assigned To and Version.
+You can filter for the fields Identity, Assigned To and Version.

 The View will only refresh with a click on the reload button.